Redundancy/upto/README.md

 events may share the same name, and the combination of event name and host must be unique.

-Events are sent as start and stop events seperately.
+Events are sent as start and stop events separately.
 There is no onus on the client to track duration.

 ## API